HrxPrathmesh/HrxPrathmesh/README.md

 ### Hi there 👋

-I‘m a NextJs MERN Stack Web Developer living in India.
+I‘m a Full Stack Web Developer living in India.
 OH.
 By day, I do freelance development alongside a portfolio of products I‘m actively maintaining or building.
-I‘m currently working on [Vros](https://github.com/HrxPrathmesh/Vros-Code) and [teaching web development on YouTube](https://www.youtube.com/@Vroscode)!
+I‘m currently working on [Vros](https://vroscode.netlify.app) and [teaching web development on YouTube](https://www.youtube.com/@Vroscode)!

 ### Connect with me: